 The key to strategy and market intelligence is relevance and currency.
-Your company’s strategic plan should be a “living” document that is regularly reviewed and based on up-to-date market intelligence, including information on competitors, their strategy and business models and overall market strengths, weaknesses and opportunities.
-Effectively, a cogent strategy and market intelligence policy reflects the relevance and understanding of these areas and supports the successful implementation of your company’s business strategy, which will be reflected in a higher external value.
+Your company’s strategic plan should be a living document that is regularly reviewed and based on up-to-date market intelligence, including information on competitors, their strategy and business models and overall market strengths, weaknesses and opportunities.
+A clear strategy and market intelligence policy reflects the relevance and understanding of these areas and supports the successful implementation of your company’s business strategy, which will be reflected in a higher external value.

 What are the benefits of strategy and market intelligence?

 Strategy and market intelligence gives insight into the current market environment, and the unique features of your product or service which can help your company secure and/or maintain market exclusivity.
 However, even the most unique product or service can fail to generate a profit if there is no demand for it in the market, and therefore market intelligence can also provide valuable insight into market demand.
 Similarly, releasing a desirable product may be fruitless if someone else owns or, conversely, no one can own the underlying technology (i.e. due to prior art).
 Successfully driven product development, with integrated strategy and market intelligence, can lead to predictably successful, profitable products.
 Furthermore, keeping a watch on both competition and market developments is particularly valuable if the company is looking to patent products or technology, as the company needs to understand whether its innovation is novel, or whether it is threatened by the existence of prior art.
 This may be a critical step even if your company doesn’t have an active patenting strategy, as your technology may infringe upon an existing patent.